Beer, Wine, Cider & Mead. They’re all here, on the Hendersonville Cheers! Trail.

 The third brewery in the Seventh Avenue District has international influences due to one owner’s service in the US Army and the other owner’s German heritage.
 The feelings of friendliness, relaxation and cheerfulness at Guidon are universal.
 The beer styles — stout, porter, pale ale, IPA — are straightforward and can be enjoyed in the main bar, upstairs loft or on the outdoor deck.
 415 8th Ave.
 E., Hendersonville, NC 828-595-7976

-Mills River Brewery is located in a bucolic section of Henderson County and has a large outdoors focus with hiking trails on property.
-The beers, such as Big Creek amber ale, Middle Fork Mosaic IPA and Laurel Creek ESB, honor local trails and natural landmarks.
+Mills River Brewing Co. is located in a bucolic section of Henderson County and has a large outdoors focus with hiking trails on property.
+The beers, such as Big Creek amber ale, Middle Fork Mosaic IPA and Laurel Creek ESB, honor the local trails and natural landmarks.
 The brewery also serves wine, cider and food.
 Dog friendly.
 331 Banner Farm Road, Mills River, NC 828-513-5155

 Point Lookout Vineyards